 Our world has been greatly impacted by COVID-19 and will continue to be for the foreseeable future.
-We would like to update you on additional safety measures being implemented in our dental practice for both your safety and our staff’s.
-Rest assured, we have always maintained rigorous compliance to the highest standard, following the guidelines of the Centers for Disease Control (CDC), the American Dental Association® (ADA), and the Occupational Safety and Health Administration (OSHA).
+We would like to update you on additional safety measures being implemented in our dental practice for both your safety and our team’s.
+Rest assured, we have always maintained rigorous compliance to the highest standard, following the guidelines of the Centers for Disease Control (CDC), the American Dental Association® (ADA) and the Occupational Safety and Health Administration (OSHA).
 Many safety measures will be readily apparent, as our office will look different from your last visit, while other precautions are taking place behind the scenes to protect you and your family as well as us.

 The changes made in our office are:

-- Our office will communicate with you at least 24 hours prior to your scheduled appointment with COVID-19 screening questions through email, phone or text.
+- Our office will communicate with you at least 24 hours prior to your scheduled appointment, with COVID-19 screening questions through email, phone or text.

 - You will need to complete a COVID-19 questionnaire and consent form along with your health history and insurance update before you come to the office.
 Please bring your own pen to fill out the paperwork.
 This measure will help to reduce the number of items you touch during your visit.